github/docs/content/code-security/security-overview/filtering-alerts-in-security-overview.md

 {% ifversion security-overview-dashboard-enterprise %}

-## Organization name and type filters
+## Repository owner name and type filters

 In enterprise-level views, you can limit the data to repositories owned by a single organization in your enterprise or an {% data variables.product.prodname_emu %} (EMU) account.
 Alternatively, you can filter by account owner type.